 Is Car Repair Insurance Worth It?

-Some people find car repair insurance to be valuable because it removes worries about big expenses.
-Plus, it provides added piece of mind for those who don’t know much about cars and who worry about haggling over repair costs.
+Car repair insurance is worth it for some drivers because it removes worries about big expenses.
+Plus, it provides an added peace of mind for those who don’t know much about cars and who worry about haggling over repair costs.

 But for most people, auto repair insurance is not a good value.
 Consider the following two factors:

-- Overlap of coverage – Depending on your insurer, coverage either must commence when your car is fairly new or, even if it is available later, your premiums will rise if you sign up later.
-In most cases this means you’ll be paying premiums while your car is still covered by the manufacturer’s new car warranty.
-But during this period, the new car warranty will pay the cost of auto repairs, meaning you get no benefit from the additional coverage.
+- Overlap of coverage – Most insurers require you to purchase car repair insurance when your car is fairly new.
+In most cases this means you’ll be paying premiums while your car is still covered by the manufacturer’s new car warranty, meaning you get no benefit from the additional coverage.
 You can also expect to see higher rates if you choose to purchase car repair insurance when your car is older.

 - When you need it – Today’s cars tend to be remarkably reliable in their first 7 years and 100,000 miles, so failure of major systems like engines and transmissions are rare for newer cars unless maintenance has been neglected.
 When the car is older and more likely to need expensive repairs, mechanical breakdown coverage will no longer be available.